2i2c-org/infrastructure/docs/howto/features/per-user-db.md

           subPath: data
     extraContainers:
       - name: postgres
-        image: postgres:14.5 # use the latest version
+        image: postgres:14.5 # use the latest version available at https://hub.docker.com/_/postgres/tags
         args:
           # Listen only on localhost, rather than on all interfaces
           # This allows us to use passwordless login, as only the user notebook container can access this